 At our beautiful Geneva office, we are lucky enough to have plenty of yard space.
 This makes it the perfect place to have an outdoor composting bin.
 After a bit of research, we found out that our county offers compost bins at a discounted cost.
 The bin we purchased is built to last 20 years and can be recycled when we are finished with it.
 Win-win!

 A recipe for success

 We began collecting all of our food waste into a compost crock, and once a week we would add our “greens” to the pile.
 We made sure we turned our pile and added a good amount of “browns” to keep our compost healthy and happy!
 We even added worms to experiment with vermicomposting!

-We started this process year ago, and since then we’ve loved composting!
+We started this process two years ago, and since then we’ve loved composting!
 We’ve learned a lot about why it is beneficial to our environment:

 Composting has had a noticeable effect on our sustainability efforts.
 It’s also brought us closer as a team.
 We talk about what is compostable when we eat together and take turns adding to the compost.
 The ripple effects of composting have spread beyond the office to some of our teammates lives at home.
 It’s amazing, but true: we all can make a difference!

 “More than one-third of all available food goes uneaten through loss or waste”